Profile: Curating, Art Consultancy & Academia

 Keith Whittle is a curator, academic, and writer based in London.

 Beginning his career at Film and Video Umbrella, London during the heyday of the YBAs.
-He was initially involved in touring experimental film, video and performance programmes; Vito Acconci, Marina Abramovic and Ulay, Cheryl Donegan, Douglas Gordon, Gillian Wearing, Sam Taylor-Wood and Vanessa Beecroft.
-Later the realisation of national touring exhibitions of newly commissioned work in artists’ moving image and time-based media, working with galleries and cultural institution’s, highlights of which include; Cinerama by the Turner Prize nominee and British artist filmmaker Isaac Julien; Parade by Turner Prize winner Mark Leckey; A Free and Anonymous Monument by Jane and Louise Wilson and Looking for Alfred by acclaimed Belgian artist, Johan Grimonprez exploring the legacy of Alfred Hitchcock among many others.
+The presentation of artists’ moving image was the focus of his activities from 1995-2005 touring experimental film, video and performance art; Vito Acconci, Marina Abramovic and Ulay, later work by emerging artists exploring the medium; Cheryl Donegan, Douglas Gordon, Gillian Wearing, Sam Taylor-Wood and Vanessa Beecroft.
+Subsequently, the realisation of national touring exhibitions of artists’ moving image commissioned and exhibited in partnership with galleries and cultural institutions, highlights of which include; Cinerama by the Turner Prize nominee and British artist-filmmaker Isaac Julien, Parade by Turner Prize winner Mark Leckey, A Free and Anonymous Monument by Jane and Louise Wilson and Looking for Alfred by acclaimed Belgian artist, Johan Grimonprez exploring the legacy of Alfred Hitchcock among many others.

 As a programme director, curator and arts producer in Japan, his activities include artist residencies, and site-specific projects working with internationally acclaimed contemporary artists; Adel Abdessemed, Michael Lin, Hossein Golba, Lani Maestro, SARKIS, Jin-me Yoon and Young-Hae Chang Heavy Industries., and international residencies by British artists Adam Chodko and Sutapa Biswas.